jkgarber/learning-sqlalchemy/tutorial.md

 - The database location: `/:memory:`

 Passing `echo=True` ensures that the `Engine` will log all of the SQL it emits to a Python logger that will write to standard out.

+Note: When using the ORM, the `Engine` is managed by the `Session`.

 ## Working with Transactions and the DBAPI ([Source](https://docs.sqlalchemy.org/en/20/tutorial/dbapi_transactions.html))